mdolr/instars-back/README.md

 The hit rate is under 100% with smaller batch sizes as the batch size limit is reached more often which leads to queries updating 2 entity groups at once happening more often.

-We consider it a relatively small and acceptable error rate but it means there are error nonetheless.
+We consider it a relatively small and acceptable error rate but it means there are errors nonetheless.

 ## Timeline with varying pagination size